 While heading back to town we stopped to take a short wander to see the deep and winding Maligne Canyon, cut deep like a knife into the thick slabs of rock on the earths surface.

-in Jasper saw us taking a ride up the Jasper Sky Tram to the top of Whistler’s Mountain.
+After spending a second night camping in Jasper National Park at Whistlers Campground,we took a ride up the Jasper Sky Tram to the top of Whistler’s Mountain.
 We were hoping for some amazing views of the valley and the town.
 Arriving at the top under a thick cloud we hiked to the peak and watched as the clouds rolled in and over the mountain top.
 Occasionally the clouds would dissipate, exposing wonderful mountain views.
 As we made our way back to the gondola it started snowing and soon we were caught in the middle of a winter flurry (it was the end of August!).

 We ended the day at the Athabasca Glacier under heavy rain and thick grey clouds.
 Disappointed with the complete and utter lack of views due to the rain, we stopped by the visitors center for a warm cup of hot chocolate, in the hopes that the weather would pass.
 Patience paid off and for a brief few moments the clouds parted and the sun shone down on the magnificent mountains that flank the sides of the glacier.